 This is the remarkable memoir of the first gay marriage in the US, a stirring and unique love story about social change and the will to live an equal life.

-Now, fifty years after their marriage, Jack and Michael's story is one of the milestone events in the fight for equal rights, and this memoir the unmissable account an incredible couple.
+Fifty years after their marriage, Jack and Michael's story is one of the milestone events in the fight for equal rights, and this memoir the unmissable account a remarkable couple.